pythonlover02/volt-gui/README.md

 ## Contributing:

 Contributions are welcome.
 Please ensure any changes maintain compatibility with the supported Python versions and follow the existing code structure.
+You might want to read: [Build/Test Requirements](#buildtest-requirements), [Installation](#installation) and [Testing volt-gui](#testing-volt-gui).